-Five things to know about NASCAR driver Chase Cabre
+Four things to know about NASCAR driver Chase Cabre

-TAMPA — It took 33 races and three years, but Chase Cabre finally celebrated his first NASCAR K&N Pro Series win Sunday in Memphis.
+AMPA — It took 33 races and three years, but Chase Cabre finally celebrated his first NASCAR K&N Pro Series East win Sunday.

-Cabre crossed the checkered flag line at the Memphis 150 and gave Rev Racing its 20th win.
+Cabre, in his third season with NASCAR’s Drive for Diversity development program, won the Memphis 150 at Memphis International Raceway in Millington, Tenn..
+He gave Rev Racing, which fields cars for the program in the development series, its 20th overall win.

-The 22-year-old Thonotosassa native returned to the area on Tuesday, with plans to head back home to Cornelius, N.C., around the middle in the week before the United Site Services race on July 20 in New Hampshire.
+The 22-year-old Thonotosassa native returned to the Tampa Bay area Tuesday, with plans to head back to his home in Cornelius, N.C., around the middle of the week.
+His next race is July 20 at New Hampshire Motor Speedway in Loudon.

 [ MORE AUTO RACING: NASCAR implements changes to put brakes on declining numbers ]